Keyboard shortcuts

 Automatic Resume

-When TUICommander restores saved terminals after a restart, it checks whether the agent session file exists on disk before deciding the resume strategy:
+When TUICommander restores saved terminals after a restart, only tabs that had an active agent session (agentType set) are restored.
+Plain shell tabs are discarded and a fresh terminal is spawned instead.
+For agent tabs, TUICommander checks whether the session file exists on disk before deciding the resume strategy:

 UI Agent Spawn